GuanceCloud/guance-docs/docs/en/billing/commercial-register.md

 If you select "China 2 (Ningxia)" and "Overseas 1 (Oregon)" sites when registering, Guance will provide AWS account settlement by default, and all expenses incurred in the workspace will be settled directly from your AWS account.

-You can subscribe to Guance on AWS by clicking on [Go to Amazon Cloud Marketplace to Subscribe](../billing/billing-account/aws-account.md#subscribe) in **Choose how to Open it**.
+You can subscribe to Guance on AWS by clicking on [Go to Amazon Cloud marketplace to subscribe](../billing/billing-account/aws-account.md#subscribe) in **Choose how to Open it**.
 After completing the subscription, enter **Workspace Name** in the dialog box below, select **Workspace Language** and click OK to complete the registration.

 ![](img/4.register_language_2.1.png)